 - Medical Forms.
 Parents must complete and submit all required student medical forms prior to the first day of school.
 This information must include at least one emergency contact.

 - Emergency Contacts.
 Please ensure that your family's contact information is up-to-date and accurate by using the button "Update Family profile" in the LMS.
 You are required to provide at least three contacts.
 For day students, at least one of the contacts must be able to pick up your child from the School as soon as possible if your child presents with a temperature or becomes ill during the school day.

-We are absolutely delighted to be able to welcome all of our students back to TASIS in August 2021.
+We are absolutely delighted to have welcomed all of our students back to TASIS in August 2021.

-In addition to our existing “Hands - Face - Space” mitigations which enabled us to successfully keep school open prior to this current lockdown, we now have the reassurance of 3 additional and highly significant factors:
+In addition to our existing “Hands - Face - Space” mitigations, we now have the reassurance of 3 additional and highly significant factors: